norswap/autumn/doc/autumn/API/parsers/stack.md

     inline fun Grammar.build_str (syntax: Parser, value: Grammar.(String) -> Any): Boolean

 Matches `syntax`, then calls `value`, passing it a string containing the matched text.
-The return value of `effect` is pushed on the stack.
+The return value of `value` is pushed on the stack.

 ### `build_str`